 Most flours are sold in paper bags that aren't ideal for storage, especially once opened.
-Transfer dry ingredients in air-tight, sealed containers to store them.
-Label them with the date you purchased and/or the expiry date.
+Transfer dry ingredients to air-tight, sealed containers to store them.
+Label them with the date you purchased, the date opened, and the expiry date.

 I like the OXO POP containers for small to medium bags of flour.

 Cocoa powder is not to be confused with hot cocoa mix (which contains a mixture of cocoa powder, dried milk powder, and sugar), so these two cannot be interchanged.
 Cocoa powder is 100% cocoa, a by-product of chocolate making that is an excellent source of intense chocolate flavour in baked goods and it's one of the essential types of chocolate in baking recipes.